 Popular Decision-Making Score: 8 Popular decision-making mechanisms in the United States do not exist at the federal level, but are strong for some state and local governments.
 The federal government does not have any provision for citizen initiatives or referendums.
 Twenty-four of the 50 state governments and many local ones provide rules for some forms of direct democracy.
 Ballot measures provide citizens the opportunity to discuss and vote on policy issues at the local level and state level.
 In around 30 states, petitions can force special elections in which voters are asked to remove or retain a slate of local elected officials.
 In several states, a recall with sufficient signatures can launch a by-election for any reason.
-Some states or cities have adopted measures granting or restricting rights for gays, legalizing marijuana, imposing or removing limits on taxes, and other provisions.
-In recent years, the state of California has been gradually undoing many policies originally adopted through citizen initiatives, such as mandatory prison sentencing, tax limitations and mandated spending, that were widely blamed as having calamitous effects on the state's finances.
+Some states or cities have adopted measures granting or restricting rights for the LGBTQ community, legalizing marijuana, imposing or removing limits on taxes, and other provisions.